Heat vs Knicks Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 14)

 Miami vs New York Prop Picks (AI)

-Remi is pouring through mountains of stats on each line.
-In fact, anytime the Heat and Knicks play there’s always several intriguing observations to key in on.
-Not to mention games played at Madison Square Garden in Nov rarely follow normal, predictable betting trends.
+Remi is pouring through mountains of datapoints on each line.
+In fact, anytime the Heat and Knicks play there’s always several intriguing angles to key in on.
+Not to mention games played at Madison Square Garden in Nov rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: A. Wiggins over 21.5 PTS+REB.